 Statement of Objectives

 Applicants must include a description of their objectives in pursuing the advanced degree.
-This should be a brief (maximum of one page when printed) summary of the applicant's career goals, research interests, and pertinent experience.
+This should be a brief summary (1,000 words or less, which is typically about two typed pages) of the applicant's career goals, research interests, and pertinent experience.
 This information is submitted as part of the electronic admission form (see below).

 You must provide the names and email addresses of three professional references as part of the online application.
 Your references will be sent instructions on how to submit their letters.